Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Results

 \subsection{$\mu_S$ dependence of $\kappa_2^{B}$}

 In a recent work~\cite{Ali:2024nrz}, some of us investigated the dependence of the curvature coefficients on $\mu_S$ and proposed a novel approach for determining the strength of the 't Hooft determinant interaction, $K$.
 The 't Hooft term induces mixing between light and heavy quark flavors, making the precise determination of its strength critical for estimating the degree of flavor mixing in a $2+1$ NJL model.
-On the other hand, in a $2$-flavor NJL model, this effect gets reflected in isospin-sensitive observables only in the isospin asymmetric scenarios, as shown in Ref.~\cite{Ali:2020jsy, Ali:2021zsh}.
+On the other hand, in a $2$-flavor NJL model, such mixing effect between the two light flavors gets reflected only in the isospin asymmetric scenarios, as shown in Ref.~\cite{Ali:2020jsy, Ali:2021zsh}.
 In the presence of a flavor-independent vector interaction, the effective chemical potential, $\tilde\mu_i$, depends on the densities of all quark flavors.
 As a result, the term $G_V \sum_i n_i$ introduces a form of flavor mixing along with the 't Hooft interaction induced mixing through the constituent mass [see Eq.~\eqref{eq:mass}].

 To quantify this, we analyzed the variation of $\kappa_2^B$ as a function of $\mu_S$.
 The results are presented in Fig.~\ref{fig:kappa_vs_mus}.
 The general trend shows that as $\mu_S$ increases, $\kappa_2^B$ decreases and eventually becomes negative at higher values of $\mu_S$ commensurate with the observations of Ref.~\cite{Ali:2024nrz}.
 We provide estimates constrained by the vector interaction strengths for both Model-\RNum{1} (upper panel, Fig.~\ref{fig:kappa_vs_mus}) and Model-\RNum{2} (lower panel), represented by the cyan bands.